ljulliar/smalltalk-80-sources/README.md

 More recently to celebrate the 40th anniversary of the book, several open source projects reimplemented the Smalltalk-80 VM using various languages like Lua, C# or C++.
 But amazingly enough very few attempts were made, if any, to actually use the Smalltalk code provided in the Blue Book and run it in a modern Smalltalk evironment to answer the question: does this specification of the VM written in Smalltalk actually works ?

-## Smalltalk in Smalltalk
+## Objectives of the project.

 The answer to the question above is: yes it does!
 Or it does at 90% :-) The goal of this project is to provide the missing 10% and deliver a fully working Smalltalk implementation of Smalltalk.
 What are those 10% made of ?
+Read on more about the [implementation](Implementation.md]